Research

 We are collaborating with leading experts in the synthesis of semiconducting polymer and other emerging materials to engineer them with unique electronic properties for diverse applications including solar cells, photovoltaics, and photo-catalysis.

-[1] Kim, T., S. Oh, U. Choudhry, C. Meinhart, M. L. Chabinyc, B. Liao, “Transient strain induced electronic structure modulation in a conducting polymer imaged by scanning ultrafast electron microscopy”, Nano Letters, 21, 9146, (Oct.
+[1] T. Kim, S. Oh, U. Choudhry, C. Meinhart, M. L. Chabinyc, B. Liao, “Transient strain induced electronic structure modulation in a conducting polymer imaged by scanning ultrafast electron microscopy”, Nano Letters, 21, 9146, (Oct.
 2021)

 Thermal radiation